 ||April 5, 2021

 SUBMIT YOUR ABSTRACT

-We invite you to submit your abstract for our Centering Diversity, Equity and Inclusion in UR and Creative Activity Conference.
+We invite you to submit your abstract for our Centering Diversity, Equity, and Inclusion in UR and Creative Activity Conference.
+You do not need to be a member of CUR to submit an abstract.
 We are looking for the following primary themes to make up our agenda:

 - Allyship in Undergraduate Research: How can programs, leaders, faculty, and staff be good allies?